Pumpkin: Health Benefits, Uses & Tasty Recipes

 Key Takeaways

-• Pumpkins are highly nutritious, packed with proteins, carbohydrates, carotenoids, vitamins, and minerals.
+- Pumpkins are highly nutritious, and packed with proteins, carbohydrates, carotenoids, vitamins, and minerals.

-• Pumpkins offer a variety of health benefits, including skin health, weight loss support, eye health, and immune system boosting.
+- Pumpkins offer various health benefits, including skin health, weight loss support, eye health, and immune system boosting.

-• Pumpkins are a versatile ingredient that can be used in both savory and sweet dishes, adding flavor and color to your meals.
+- Pumpkins are a versatile ingredient in savory and sweet dishes, adding flavor and color to your meals.

 What is a Pumpkin?